Denying Your Strengths is NOT a Strength!

 Another clue to your talents and strengths is to pay attention to what you do that often results in compliments from others.
 Maybe you bake a cake every year that they can’t wait to eat or ask you to help them write their thesis statement.
 Maybe you’re a fabulous storyteller, have perfect timing when you tell a joke, or are an organizing guru.
 Take notice of these compliments.
 You may be surprised by the strengths that you possess, according to your friends and family.

-What about regularly take time to analyze and list your achievements?
-If you distract yourself from activities that just take up time and don’t result in much value (negativity, social media, playing games on your phone or iPad, for example) you can discover your strengths within yourself.
+What about regularly taking time to analyze and list your achievements?
+If you have a tendency to distract yourself from activities that just take up time and don’t result in much value (negativity, social media, playing games on your phone or iPad, for example), it's a challenge to discover the strengths within yourself.
+Unless, of course, you consider playing games, being distracted, zoning out, and coming up with excuses to be strengths!

 By the way, meditation is a great way to clear your mind before you get started looking at what you’ve accomplished so far.